fayseltop/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this asigment c if else and sran max-rand
+this asigment c if else and sran max-ranlskdkkdkdkisk:wq